dataiku/dss-plugin-similarity-search/README.md

-# Near Neighbors Search Plugin
+# Similarity Search Plugin

-This Dataiku DSS plugin provides two recipes to build and use Near Neighbor Search (NNS) indices.
+This Dataiku DSS plugin provides two recipes to find similar items in your data using Nearest Neighbor Search.

 This plugin is not compatible with partitioning.